Giulio Cimini

 Nowadays human interactions largely take place on social networks, with online users' behavior often falling into a few general typologies or "social roles".
 Among these, opinion leaders are of crucial importance as they have the ability to spread an idea or opinion on a large scale across the network, with possible tangible consequences in the real world.
 In this work we extract and characterize the different social roles of users within the Reddit WallStreetBets community, around the time of the GameStop short squeeze of January 2021 - when a handful of committed users led the whole community to engage in a large and risky financial operation.
 We identify the profiles of both average users and of relevant outliers, including opinion leaders, using an iterative, semi-supervised classification algorithm, which allows us to discern the characteristics needed to play a particular social role.
 The key features of opinion leaders are large risky investments and constant updates on a single stock, which allowed them to attract a large following and, in the case of GameStop, ignite the interest of the community.
 Finally, we observe a substantial change in the behavior and attitude of users after the short squeeze event: no new opinion leaders are found and the community becomes less focused on investments.
 Overall, this work sheds light on the users' roles and dynamics that led to the GameStop short squeeze, while also suggesting why WallStreetBets no longer wielded such large influence on financial markets, in the aftermath of this event.

-People nowadays express their opinions in online spaces, using different forms of interactions such as posting, sharing and discussing with one another.
-These digital traces allow to capture how people dynamically react to the myriad of events occurring in the world.
-By unfolding the structure of Reddit conversations, we describe how highly engaging events happening in the society affect user interactions and behaviour with respect to unperturbed discussion patterns.
-Conversations, defined as a post and the comments underneath, are analysed along their temporal and semantic dimensions.
-We disclose that changes in the pace and language used in conversations exhibit notable similarities across diverse events.
-Conversations tend to become repetitive with a more limited vocabulary, display different semantic structures and feature heightened emotions.
-As the event approaches, the shifts occurring in conversations are reflected in the users' dynamics.
-Users become more active and they exchange information with a growing audience, despite using a less rich vocabulary and repetitive messages.
-The peers of each user fill up more semantic space, shifting the dialogue and widening the exchange of information.
-The recurring patterns we discovered are persistent across several contexts, thus represent a fingerprint of human behavior, which could impact the modeling of online social networks interactions.
+People nowadays express their opinions in online spaces, using different forms of interactions such as posting, sharing, and discussing with one another.
+How do these digital traces change in response to events happening in the real world?
+We leverage Reddit conversation data, exploiting its community-based structure, to elucidate how offline events influence online user interactions and behavior.
+Online conversations, as posts and comments, are analyzed along their temporal and semantic dimensions.
+Conversations tend to become repetitive with a more limited vocabulary, develop at a faster pace, and feature heightened emotions.
+As the event approaches, the shifts occurring in conversations are reflected in the users’ dynamics.
+Users become more active, and they exchange information with a growing audience, despite using a less rich vocabulary and repetitive messages.
+The recurring patterns we discovered are persistent across a wide range of events and several contexts, representing a fingerprint of how online dynamics change in response to real-world occurrences.

 A. Desiderio, L. M. Aiello, G. Cimini, L. Alessandretti.
 The dynamics of the Reddit collective action leading to the GameStop short squeeze. npj Complexity 2:5 (2025)